rezarahimian/docs/multiple_withdrawal.rst

 #.
 Alice allows Bob to transfer N tokens by calling ``approve(_BobAddr, N)``.
 #.
 After a while, Alice decides to change approval from N to M by executing ``approve(_BobAddr, M)``.
 #.
-Bob notices Alice's second transaction before it was mined and quickly sends another transaction that runs ``transferFrom(_AlicAddr, _BobAddr, N)``.
+Bob notices Alice's second transaction before it was mined and quickly sends another transaction that runs ``transferFrom(_AliceAddr, _BobAddr, N)``.
 This will transfer N Alice's tokens to Bob.
 #.
 Bob's transaction will be executed before Alice's transaction (because of higher transaction fee, miner’s policy or other prioritization ways) and Bob front-runs Alice's transaction.
 #.
 Alice’s transaction will be executed after Bob’s and allows Bob to transfer more M tokens.
 #.
 Bob successfully transferred N Alice's tokens and gains ability of transferring another M tokens.
 #.
-Before Alice notices that something went wrong, Bob calls ``transferFrom`` method again and transfers M Alice's tokens by executing ``transferFrom(_AlicAddr, _BobAddr, M)``.
+Before Alice notices that something went wrong, Bob calls ``transferFrom`` method again and transfers M Alice's tokens by executing ``transferFrom(_AliceAddr, _BobAddr, M)``.

 In fact, Alice attempted to change Bob's allowance from N to M, but she made it possible for Bob to transfer N+M of her tokens at most, while Alice never wanted to allow so many transfers by Bob: